freddie-yu/cunliang-bio/README.md

 ## 🎭 What Is This?

-A fully interactive web-based OS simulator that serves as a developer portfolio.
+A fully interactive web-based OS simulator that serves as my personal portfolio.
 Three distinct themes, one chill experience:

 - **🎨 Retro/Indie** - Hand-drawn aesthetic with personality
 - **🍎 macOS** - Sleek, glassy, and familiar